mloumeau/Data-Structure-Tutorial/3-trees.md

 ![Binary Search Tree](Binary_search_tree.png)

 Every tree starts off with a root.
 In the case of this picture example, we see that 8 is our root.
 The '8' node connects to the '3' node and the '10' node.
-In this regard, 8 is the parent node, and 3 and 10 are the child nodes. **For each parent node, up to to children nodes are permitted in a binary search tree.**  We can now view 3 as a parent node with the two children of 1 and 6.
+In this regard, 8 is the parent node, and 3 and 10 are the child nodes. **For each parent node, up to two children nodes are permitted in a binary search tree.**  We can now view 3 as a parent node with the two children of 1 and 6.
 This process continues on until we reach the bottom nodes with no children, which are also called leaf nodes.

 ## Walking Through the BST